wordslab-org/wordslab-notebooks/windows/98_delete-linux-virtual-machines.md

 ## OS and software installation

-> wsl --unregister wordslab-notebooks (if you kep the default name)
+> wsl --unregister wordslab-notebooks (if you kept the default name)

 or